-2. Complex numbers work because electromagnetism really does rotate into another dimension, this is no longer surprising.
+2. Complex numbers work.
+If electromagnetism does rotate into another dimension, this is no longer surprising.

-3. Planck limits exist because our space and time really are digital.
+3. Planck limits exist.
+If our space and time are digital, this is no longer surprising.

-4. Feynman’s sum over histories works because quantum entities really do take every path, this is no longer surprising.
+4. Feynman’s sum over histories works.
+If quantum entities do take every path, this is no longer surprising.

-In essence, quantum realism implies that the equations of physics aren’t imaginary or fictional but literally true.
-If the equations of quantum and relativity theory are good enough to use, aren’t they good enough to believe?
+Quantum realism implies that the equations of physics aren’t fictional but literally true.
+If the equations of physics are good enough to use, why aren’t they good enough to believe?

-The calculus used throughout physics is an illustrative example.
-It began as a thought experiment, like quantum theory, that infinitesimals “in the limit” predict physical reality.
-Again like quantum theory, it worked brilliantly but physical realism decreed that it had to be “just theory”.
-Yet why not see calculus as a reality description?
-Why not conclude that reality actually does change in infinitesimal pixel steps and time progresses in indivisible cycles!
-Zeno’s paradoxes are resolved if we replace time in our equations with processing cycles.
-Calculus was only rejected as a description of reality because the continuity of physical reality is a canon of physics.
+The calculus used throughout physics illustrates the case.
+It began as a thought experiment, like quantum theory, that infinitesimals “in the limit” predict physical reality and like quantum theory, it worked brilliantly.
+Physical realism decreed that it had to be just a theory but why not see it as a reality description?
+If space actually does change in infinitesimal pixel steps and time changes in indivisible cycles, Zeno’s paradoxes are resolved.
+Calculus was only rejected as a reality description because physical continuity is a canon of orthodox physics.